Schools at Strutt’s!

 An Education Day and the National Curriculum

-The Education Day at the North Mill is currently focused on children learning at Key Stage 2 level.
-Some of the activities and sessions can be adapted for either older or younger children, and we can also offer some alternative activities and sessions for these age groups, but the primary focus is on matching our offer with the Key Stage 2 National Curriculum.
+The Education Day at the North Mill is currently focused on children learning at Key Stage 2 level although some of the activities and sessions can easily be adapted for either older or younger children, and we can also offer some alternative activities and sessions for these age groups.

 The topics that are covered during a typical Education Day at the North Mill are outlined below: